Brandon Lowe Player Props: Rays vs. Marlins

-Brandon Lowe -- 0-for-4 with an RBI in his last game -- will be in action for the Tampa Bay Rays against the Miami Marlins, with Edward Cabrera on the mound, on July 25 at 6:40 PM ET.
+The Tampa Bay Rays, including Brandon Lowe and his .471 slugging percentage over his past 10 games, battle starter Sandy Alcantara and the Miami Marlins at Tropicana Field, Wednesday at 12:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Orioles.
+In his most recent game, he hit a home run while going 3-for-4 against the Marlins.

 Brandon Lowe Game Info & Props vs. the Marlins